Must-Know Local SEO Statistics For Your Business Growth

 75% of people never scroll past the first page of the SERP.

-Safari Digital found that 46% of all searches on Google involve local intent.
-Meanwhile, 97% of users search online to find a local store.
-And 28% of all searches in 2023 had a local intent resulting in a purchase.
+Safari Digital found that 46% of all searches on Google involve local intent; and 28% of these searches have a local intent resulting in a purchase.
 So customers do visit these businesses to buy in person.

-87% of customers use Google to evaluate local business.
+87% of customers use Google to find local business.

 400% more “open now near me” searches in recent years.